 Low levels of calcium in the fruit are due to competition with shoots or high fruit load for calcium, which may be aggravated by weather conditions.
 Hot, dry weather in July or August tends to increase the incidence of bitter pit.
 Irregular irrigation may also increase bitter pit, however, summer deficit irrigation reduced size and bitter pit in 'Honeycrisp'.
 Heavy dormant-season pruning, overthinning, and excessive nitrogen fertilizer promote bitter pit.
 Injury to trunks, such as winter freezes, interferes with calcium movement.
 Bitter pit occurs most severely in years of light crops.

 Cultivars very susceptible to bitter pit: Honeycrisp, Northern Spy, Gravenstein, Grimes Golden, and Baldwin.
 A cultivar moderately susceptible is Golden Delicious.
 Cultivars that are fairly resistant are Delicious, Gala, and Winesap.
+Rootstock can also influence the amount of bitter pit observed on the scion.

 Symptoms Circular or slightly irregular depressed spots appear on fruit surface, beneath which are brownish or streaked necrotic areas.
 Pitting (discrete necrotic spots) may not always be visible from the outside of the fruit.
 Necrotic tissue is usually soft until it dries out.
 Pits are more numerous on blossom end of the fruit.
 These may appear on the tree or in storage after harvest.